Next Exhibition Dates: May 1, 2024 – April 25, 2026

 - Deadline for receipt of entries

-- Artists will be notified of selection – artists selected will receive $250
+- Artists will be notified of selection – artists selected will receive $300 at time of installation

 - Multiple pieces may be submitted.
 Fill out an entry form for each piece you are going to submit.